Henry Appenzeller

-Rev. Henry Gerhard Appenzeller (February 6, 1858 – June 11, 1902) was a Methodist missionary.
+Rev. Henry Gerhard Appenzeller (February 6, 1858 – June 11, 1902) was an American Methodist missionary.
 He and four other missionaries, including Horace N. Allen, Horace G. Underwood, William B. Scranton, and Mary F. Scranton introduced Protestant Christianity to Korea from 1885 to 1902.
 He was known for his three major contributions to Korea: the Paichai College Hall, the First Methodist Episcopal Church of Seoul, and the translated New Testament.

 Background and early life

 Henry Gerhard Appenzeller was born in Souderton, Pennsylvania, in 1858.
 His mother was Swiss Mennonite, while his father was from Pennsylvania.
 His parents went to the German Reformed Church.
 His mother played an important role in his life.
 She influenced the faith of Henry and his two brothers by reading the German Bible on Sunday afternoons with them.
-His mother spoke German but little English, therefore, German was Henry's first language.
+His mother spoke German but little English; therefore, German was Henry's first language.
 He grew up speaking Pennsylvania German in his home.
 His fluency in both written and spoken German later allowed him to communicate easily with Germans in America, Europe, and Korea.
 Henry was transformed due to a personal spiritual experience on October 6, 1876.
 He celebrated this day as his spiritual birthday every year.
 He studied at Franklin and Marshall College, a private residential liberal arts college based on the Reformed Church, where he studied ancient languages and held a particular interest in Greek language and literature.
 Henry also studied and became fluent in biblical languages and French.

 He joined the Methodist Episcopal Church in Lancaster at the age of twenty- one, three years after his conversion.
 Then he served in the church as a Methodist preacher.
 After that, he attended Drew Theological Seminary, a theological school.
 During his studies at Drew Theological Seminary, he joined the overseas missionary service.
 Before Appenzeller sailed to Korea, he married Ella Dodge.
 They had three children together.
 Their daughter Alice Rebecca Appenzeller was the first American born in Korea.